The winner of the 2021 Dalton Camp Award is Christopher Cheung. Read his winning essay Blind Spots here.

-Eligible essays written in English up to 2,000 words in length will be judged on both subject matter and strength of written expression on an anonymous basis by a jury.
+Eligible essays written in English up to 2,000 words in length are judged on both subject matter and strength of written expression on an anonymous basis by a jury.

 Any Canadian citizen or permanent resident of Canada, regardless of age, student or professional status may enter for the $10,000 prize.
 Students currently enrolled in a recognized post-secondary journalism programme are also eligible for the $2,500 prize.
 FRIENDS encourages and welcomes applications from across genders, ages, abilities, sexual orientations, religions and beliefs.

 There is no entry fee.